-- Libervant[TM], a buccal soluble film formulation of diazepam used as a rescue therapy for breakthrough epileptic seizures and an adjunctive therapy for use in recurrent convulsive seizures, for which a pre-NDA meeting was held in December 2018 with the FDA.
-The meeting resulted in a plan to complete a small single-dose crossover study comparing Libervant to the reference listed drug, Diastat.
-This study was initiated in the first quarter of 2019.
-The Company also agreed with the FDA to begin a rolling NDA submission process during the second quarter of 2019; and - Exservan[TM], an oral soluble film formulation of riluzole for the treatment of Amyotrophic Lateral Sclerosis, or ALS, for which we have submitted an NDA in the first quarter of 2019; the PDUFA goal date for FDA approval is November 30, 2019.
+- LibervantTM, a buccal soluble film formulation of diazepam used as a rescue therapy for breakthrough epileptic seizures and an adjunctive therapy for use in recurrent convulsive seizures, for which a pre-NDA meeting was held in December 2018 with the FDA.
+The meeting resulted in a plan to complete a small single-dose crossover study comparing Libervant to the reference listed drug, Diastat®.
+This study was initiated in the first quarter of 2019, and enrollment into the study was completed in May 2019.
+The Company also began a rolling NDA submission process during the second quarter of 2019.
+Subsequent to the close of the period, the Company completed the crossover study and is evaluating the data generated. - ExservanTM, an oral soluble film formulation of riluzole for the treatment of Amyotrophic Lateral Sclerosis, or ALS, for which we submitted an NDA in the first quarter of 2019; the PDUFA goal date for FDA approval is November 30, 2019.